Choosing a payment processor

 Remember: don’t sign anything until you know the answers and feel comfortable signing your name.
 When in doubt, call CFIB’s Business Advisors.

-One of the most common calls we get from business owners is in regard to ISO’s or Independent Sales Organizations.
+One of the most common calls we get from business owners is regarding Independent Sales Organizations, or ISOs.
 These are companies hired by merchant services providers to sell their product.
-They do not actually provide the service or the terminals; rather, they are hired head-hunters.
+They do not actually provide the service or the terminals; rather, they are hired headhunters.
 You can tell they are an ISO because they will say/do anything to get you into a contract, and they are usually persistent and high-pressure.
-Lines they use include, "We are a company working for the banks to see that you receive your 30% discount on credit card fees...", or "We are working on behalf of the banks / CFIB / Chase / VISA / MasterCard to lower your credit card fees.
-If you send us your statements, we'll find savings..."
+Lines they typically use include, "We are a company working for the banks to see that you receive your 30% discount on credit card fees", or "We are working on behalf of the banks/CFIB/Chase/VISA/MasterCard to lower your credit card fees.
+If you send us your statements, we'll find savings".

 Here are some tips to deal with these companies: